 Dig The Creek Shape

-Once the outline of the rock was placed, we started digging!
-And when I say “we”, I mean my husband did it all. hahaha!
-We didn’t dig super deep.
-We dug in a stair shape in order to create the look we wanted.
+With the rock outline in place, it was time to start digging!
+And when I say “we,” I really mean my husband did all the hard work—haha!
+We didn’t need to dig too deep, so we carved out a stair-step shape to achieve the look we wanted.

 Fill In With Small Rock

-Once the main shape is created by large rock, you can then fill in the creek bed with the smaller river rock.
-We placed each rock by hand.
+With the main shape defined by the large rocks, it was time to fill in the creek bed with smaller river rock.
+And let me tell you—we placed every single rock by hand.
 Every.
 Single.
 One.
-It took about a week to get it exactly how we wanted.
-Larger rock starts on the outer edges and gradually gets smaller as the creek concaves.
+It took about a week of careful arranging to get it just right.

 Tips

-- We use a product called Preen – weed preventer to prevent weeds from growing in between the rocks.
+- To keep weeds at bay, we use a product called Preen – weed preventer to prevent weeds from growing in between the rocks.

 I hope you love this project as much as I do!
-We are absolutely in love with this dry creek bed and can’t wait for all the plants to grow in around it.
+We are absolutely in love with this dry creek bed and can’t wait to see its transformation from year to year.

 PIN FOR LATER!